 The Prairie Wind is a diverse collection of poetry, artwork, photography, and music from the many members of the Highland community.
 It is produced annually by students and staff in the Humanities and Fine Arts departments at Highland Community College.
 Published since 1992, each issue is created by an editorial staff composed of students and volunteer community members who are guided by a team of faculty advisors.

 Submissions of poetry, short prose, visual art, and music are welcome from Highland Community College students, alumni, faculty, staff, and all residents as long as you reside in the Highland district.

 All submissions are reviewed for possible publication by an editorial board composed of HCC students and volunteer community members.
 The editorial board is guided by a team of faculty advisors.
 The views expressed in the publication do not necessarily reflect the views of Highland Community College or its employees.

 Submissions are accepted electronically only.
-Submit works here by March 11.
+Submit works here.